turingschool/front-end-curriculum/lessons/module-3/intro-to-react.md

 ---
-title: Intro to React
+title: React I: the What & the Why
 length: 3
 tags: javascript, react
 ---

 ## Learning Goals

+* Understand why we use JS frameworks
 * Define what React is and what it does for us
 * Explain why we would use a tool like React
+* Understand React concepts:
+  - the virtual DOM
+  - JSX
-* Build a React page using functional & class components
+  - functional & class components
+  - state
+  - props

 ## Vocab